-BIO222, Molecular Biotechniques (4 credits/6 contact hours) \$\$ Supplemental Course Fee
+BIO\222, Molecular Biotechniques (4 cr/6 contact hours)

-A laboratory course designed to introduce molecular biology techniques such asplasmid and chromosomal DNA isolation, restriction enzyme mapping, agarose gelelectrophoresis, and manipulation of DNA fragments.
+\$\$ Laboratory Course Fee Gen Ed Competency: Global Knowledge A laboratory course designed to introduce molecular biology techniques such asplasmid and chromosomal DNA isolation, restriction enzyme mapping, agarose gelelectrophoresis, and manipulation of DNA fragments.
 Lecture: 3 hours per week.
 Laboratory: 3 hours per week.
-Prerequisite: CHE112 or higher and either BIO121 or BIO235, OR permission of the instructor.
+Prerequisites: CHE\112 or higher and either BIO\121 or BIO\235.

-BIO235, Microbiology (4 credits/6 contact hours) \$\$ Supplemental Course Fee
+BIO\235, Microbiology (4 cr/6 contact hours)

-Gen Ed Competencies: Scientific Knowledge & Understanding, Scientific Reasoning

-This is an introduction to general microbiology.
+\$\$ Laboratory Course Fee Gen Ed Competencies: Scientific Knowledge & Understanding, Scientific Reasoning This is an introduction to general microbiology.
 The course is designed to meet the needs of pre-allied health students as well as biology or science majors.
 Topics include the structure, physiology, and molecular biology of microorganisms as well as the interactions between microbes and their hosts, including their role in the environment.
 Students also learn how microbes are studied and how they can cause disease and yet are essential to human well-being.
 There are laboratory exercises each week that will teach the basics of aseptic techniques as well as handling, culturing, and identifying microbes.
 Lecture: 3 hours per week.
 Laboratory: 3 hours per week.
-Prerequisites: ENG101E or 101, CHE111 or higher with a grade of "C" or better, and either BIO105 or BIO121 taken within the past five years.
+Prerequisites: ENG\101Eor 101, CHE\111 or higher with a grade of "C" or better, and either BIO\105 or BIO\121 taken within the past five years.
 All with a grade of "C" or better.
-Fulfills an "L" course requirement for students who enrolled in a degree program prior to the Fall 2016 semester.
+(Fulfills an "L" course requirement for students who enrolled in a degree program prior to the Fall 2016 semester.)

-BIO260, Principles of Genetics (3 credits)
+BIO\260, Principles of Genetics (3 cr.)

 This course deals with classical principles of human genetics as well as topics in modern molecular genetics in areas such as recombinant DNA, biotechnology, gene mapping and diagnosis of human genetic diseases.
-Prerequisite: BIO121 or BIO122 OR permission of the instructor.
-Fulfills an 'L" course requirement for students who enrolled in a degree program prior to the Fall 2016 semester.
+Prerequisites: BIO\121 or BIO\122.
+(Fulfills an "L" course requirement for students who enrolled in a degree program prior to the Fall 2016 semester.)